y-scope/spider/docs/src/user-docs/guides-quick-start.md

 If you used a different set of arguments to set up the storage backend, ensure you update the storage backend URL in the command.

+# Exiting the cluster

+To stop the cluster, sends `SIGTERM` to the scheduler and all workers.

+A scheduler finishes the current tasks, e.g. scheduling task to worker, garbage collection, failure recovery, etc, then exits with `SIGTERM`.

+When a worker receives `SIGTERM`, if it has no task executor, it exits immediately with `SIGTERM`.
+If the worker has a task executor, it sends a `SIGTERM` to the task executor and waits for it to exit.
+Normally a task executor exits immediately, and the worker sets the task as failed.
+If a task installs a signal handler and catches SIGTERM, then the task executor completes the execution of the task, and worker handles the task output as usual.
+Then the worker exits with SIGTERM.

 # Next steps

 In future guides, we'll explain how to write more complex tasks, as well as how to leverage Spider's